 “We have been working with our area hospital partners and have gotten this program off the ground very quickly,” said CBCO Executive Director Anthony Roberts.
 “The fact that we are a locally based organization providing all of the blood for area patients means that we can react rapidly when opportunities like this are presented.
 Convalescent plasma shows great promise as a treatment option and we are pleased to be providing this product for the benefit of local patients.”

 WHO IS ELIGIBLE TO DONATE CONVALESCENT PLASMA?

 To be eligible to donate CCP, donors must meet all regular blood donation requirements.
 (Visit https://www.cbco.org/can-i-give/ to see if you’re eligible.)
-In addition, you must have tested positive for COVID-19 and be at least 14 days symptom-free.
-CCP donations may be made at CBCO’s donor centers in Springfield, Missouri and Springdale, Arkansas.
+In addition, you must have tested positive for COVID-19, provide us with proof of diagnosis, and be at least 14 days past recovery.
+CCP donations may be made at CBCO’s donor centers in Springfield, Missouri and Springdale, Arkansas by appointment only.

 PLEASE NOTE: CBCO doesn’t perform testing on our donations in-house.
 They’re sent to a testing laboratory out of state that is not currently performing the COVID-19 antibody test.
 If our testing laboratory adds the antibody test to their testing panel, we’ll be able to offer that to our donors.

 Potential CCP donors are asked to contact CBCO at 417-227-5324 during office hours (Monday through Friday between 8:00 a.m. – 4:30 p.m.) to discuss being part of the CCP program.
 Appointments are required to donate convalescent plasma (CCP).